damalialutfiani/Quizz-on-codecademy2/R/Lesson1 Introduction to R.md

 -	Vectors are created by calling the c() function and passing in arguments to add to the
 -	**Vectors can store items of different data types.**
+-	You can retrieve the length of a vector by calling the length() function and passing in the vector as an argument.